 7. Speed

-Regarding speed, Laravel is a better choice than WordPress.
-The world’s most popular CMS offers a variety of plugins, but they can significantly slow the website, especially if you use too many of them or if they are incompatible.
+When it comes to speed, Laravel is a better choice than WordPress.
+The world’s most popular CMS offers a variety of plugins, but they can significantly slow the website, especially if you use too many or if they are incompatible.

 Laravel has a unique feature called Eloquent ORM (Object-Relational Mapper) that helps it quickly and efficiently get the data from the database.
 The necessary information can load and display quickly, which results in a faster website.